-2.5 mile, four-lane highway connecting the Milwaukie Expressway to SE 122nd Avenue and OR 212/224
+2.5 mile, four-lane highway connects the Milwaukie Expressway to SE 122nd Avenue and OR 212/224.

 Cost and Funding

 Phase I received $100,000,000 from the Oregon State Legislature for the Sunrise Expressway mainline highway.

 The Sunrise Corridor is an essential freight route from I-5 and I-205 to U.S. 26 and central and eastern Oregon.
 In addition, the Clackamas Industrial Area is home to one of the state’s busiest and most critical freight distribution centers.
 The Oregon 212/224 corridor is not capable of handling the expected increase in traffic resulting from significant community development and industrial expansion in the corridor.

 The Sunrise Expressway is the first phase of the larger Sunrise Corridor Project that continues east to SE 172nd Avenue.
 This 5-mile limited-access highway is in the planning phase.
-The Final Enviromental Impact Statement provides more detail.
-(Please note: This file is very large and may take several minutes to load).
+As of 2018, funding has not been identified to design or construct future phases.